 With a habit of visiting places and forgetting to leave, she has become interested in the idea of ‘downward exploration’: rather than travelling long distances and seeing many places, this type of exploring allows her to focus in-depth on communities and local environments, learning about the cultures, habits, food and history – and forming close friendships which allow for deep understanding and collaboration.

-EmmaLucy has been researching in South Sinai, Egypt, since 2009 and in 2011 she decided to sell everything she owned in order to continue studying Bedouin culture.
-Two years later she returned to the UK, having gained a ginger Bedouin cat and a myriad of stories along the way!
-Her PhD is based on this fieldwork and her public lectures draw from direct experiences and observations.
+EmmaLucy has been researching in Egypt since 2009 and in 2011 she decided to sell everything she owned in order to spend 6 weeks with the Tarrabin Bedouin tribe in Sinai and learn about the dialect and culture.
+2 years later, she eventually returned to the UK and had not only gained a ginger Bedouin cat (called Bryan) and a myriad of stories, but also witnessed first-hand some of the ways in which marginalised nomadic groups can be misrepresented and manipulated.
+Her PhD is based on this fieldwork and her public lectures draw from these direct experiences and observations.

 Often, audience members will comment on how ‘brave’ it was to live in the desert, and this is one of the themes which EmmaLucy is particularly interested in discussing during public events.
 What does it mean to be brave and go on adventures?
 Can anyone be brave enough to get out there?
 How can we encourage women to be braver and explore more?
 Should women be brave enough to travel solo?

 When not writing or researching, EmmaLucy can be found out and about on her Triumph motorbike, barefoot running up mountains, on stage with the Bristol Old Vic Adult acting company…or recovering in a café somewhere between London, Somerset and Helsinki!